Efficient Fourier representations of families of Gaussian processes: Spectral representation of GPs

+where $\xi_j > 0$ and $w_j > 0$\footnote{The weights $w_j$ need not be positively valued, though throughout this paper, and in general in the literature, $w_j$ are assumed to be positively valued.}.

-where $\xi_j > 0$ and $w_j \in \R$.
-The following theorem shows that any sum of the form (\ref{110}) corresponds to a basis function representation of a Gaussian process with a covariance kernel that approximates $k$ with the accuracy of discretization (\ref{110}).
+The following theorem demonstrates that any sum of the form (\ref{110}) corresponds to a basis function representation of a Gaussian process with a covariance kernel that approximates $k$ with the accuracy of discretization (\ref{110}).

 \begin{theorem} Let $f$ be the random expansion defined by